Active Substance: lutetium, isotope of mass 177

 Medicines radiolabeled with Lumark must not be used in pregnant women or women who may be pregnant.
-For the full list of all restrictions on the use of Lumark, see the package leaflet.
+For the full list of all side effects and restrictions with Lumark, see the package leaflet.
 Information on restrictions that apply specifically to medicines radiolabelled with Lumark will be found in the package leaflets of those medicines.

 Why is Lumark approved?

-The Agency’s Committee for Medicinal Products for Human Use (CHMP) considered that the use of lutetium (177Lu) for radiolabelling medicines was well established and well documented in the scientific literature.
+The European Medicines Agency considered that the use of lutetium (177Lu) for radiolabelling medicines was well established and well documented in the scientific literature.
 As with all radiolabelling materials for medicines, there are risks linked to radiation exposure from Lumark.
 Information on how to minimise the risks is included in the product information for Lumark.

-The CHMP concluded that the benefits of Lumark outweigh the risks and recommended that it be given marketing authorisation.
+The Agency concluded that the benefits of Lumark outweigh the risks and recommended that it be given marketing authorisation.

 What measures are being taken to ensure the safe and effective use of Lumark?

 Recommendations and precautions to be followed by healthcare professionals and patients for the safe and effective use of Lumark have been included in the summary of product characteristics and the package leaflet.

 The European Commission granted a marketing authorisation valid throughout the European Union for Lumark on 19 June 2015.